How To Water Air Plants | Watering Air Plants

 1. Spritzing

 One common method most people use to water air plants is Spritzing.
-You can use a misting bottle for spritzing air plants two-three times a week.
-This method of watering air plants is sufficient if you live in humid conditions or if the air plants are in greenhouses.
+You can use a misting bottle to spritz air plants twice a week.
+This method is sufficient if you live in humid conditions or if the air plants are in greenhouses.
 Wondering how to water mounted air plants?
 Spritzing, of course!

 2. Soaking